Boyle Abbey

 Boyle Abbey (Mainistir na Búille) is a ruined Cistercian friary located in Boyle, County Roscommon, Ireland.
-It was founded by Saint Malachy in the 12th century.
+It was founded by Saint Malachy in the year 1161 but not consecrated until 1218 (work was interrupted by the Anglo-Norman invasion of Ireland and it was burned in 1202.).

 History

 In the 12th century, Saint Malachy became aware of two new monastic orders in France, the Cistercians and the Augustinians, and he decided to introduce both orders to Ireland in an effort to reform the old Irish church which he felt had fallen out of line with much of the rest of Christian Europe.

-The first Cistercian Abbey was founded at Mellifont, Co.
-Louth in 1142.
+The first Cistercian Abbey was founded at Mellifont, County Louth in 1142.
 St Malachy made arrangements that young aspirant Irish men who want to become Cistercians should be trained in St Bernard’s own monastery of Clairvaux or one of its daughter houses.